 Back-end Debt-to-Income Ratio:

-Other times, except your household expenses, a lender may estimate your debt-to-income ratio.
+Other times, except your household expenses, a lender may estimate your debt-to-income.
 This is the back-end DTI ratio.

 Calculate your Debt-to-Income Ratio